gmileka/networking-101/04-the-network-switch/the-network-switch.md

 From the previous discussion, it is clear that each computer will get way more network traffic than it needs to get.
 It is ideal if we can have each computer on the network see only the traffic that is intended for it.
-That way, we free the computer's cycle to do some other than sorting random networking traffic passing by!
+That way, we free the computer's cycles to do something other than sorting random network traffic !

-We can achieve that by making our Network Hub more intelligent - that is; make it inspect the incoming signal and understand its destination, then replicate it only on the port which has that destination (instead of every other port).
+We can achieve that by making our Network Hub more intelligent - that is; make it inspect the incoming signal and understand its destination, then replicate it only on the port which has that destination (instead of on all ports).

 This smarter version of the network hub is called a **network switch**.

-Remember the application that we had running on each computer in our [first attempt](../01-connecting-computers/connecting-computers.md) to connect multiple computers?
-Well, a similar application will need to run on the network switch.
-It will inspect the incoming signals, determine their destination, and replicate the signal on the port that goes to that destination .
+To achieve that, an application will need to run on the network switch, inspect each packet as it comes in, and based on the destinatiion encoded in the the packet, the network switch will replicate the signal on the port that corresponds to that destination.

-There is a problem though - how does the application know which port leads to a specific destination?
+There is a problem though - how does that application know which port leads to a specific destination?
 We need a way for computers to advertise who they are so that the application can build a table of what computer is connected to what port.